amkumar645/COS316-Final-Project/README.md

 - exgen.py: Contains the implementation of the ExGen Algorithm for the Simple Firewall
 - randomized_firewall.py: Creates a Simple Firewall with randomized rules, then solves it with the Naive, SSGen, and ExGen algorithms and prints the results

-To see the results, run: python randomized_firewall.py
+To see the results, run:
+- cd simple_firewall
+- python randomized_firewall.py

 ## Complex Firewall
 To reproduce results regarding the Complex Firewall, cd into the complex_firewall directory.
 Within this directory, the files are: